 and for $\left(x_i^{(r)}(t), t\right) \in \Omega \times (0,T)$.
-Of course, several functions, $G^{(I)}$, can be computed for different initial conditions on the velocities (indexed by $I$), making contact with the ideas presented in \cite{sawant2006model} related to computing (overflowing) invariant manifolds of dynamical systems\footnote{We note that due to the dependence on $t$ of the functions $G$, they do not correspond to representations of the standard notion of invariant manifolds, but the notion of `time-dependent' invariant manifolds have also been used in the dynamical systems literature.}.
-We will see that, by invoking a gradient ansatz for the function $G$, as described below, contact is established with the existence of more than one solution to the classical Hamilton-Jacobi equation for Hamiltonian systems, as discussed between \eqref{eq:del_S}-\eqref{eq:leg_trans_1} in Sec.~\ref{sec:HJ-L}.
+Of course, several functions, $G^{(I)}$, can be computed for different initial conditions on the velocities (indexed by $I$), making contact with the ideas presented in \cite{sawant2006model} related to computing (overflowing) invariant manifolds of dynamical systems\footnote{We note that due to the dependence on $t$ of the functions $G$, they do not correspond to representations of the standard notion of invariant manifolds, but the notion of `time-dependent' invariant manifolds has also been used in the dynamical systems literature.}. \ach{The approach above for posing \eqref{eq:G} is a straightforward and natural adaptation, to a time-dependent context, of methods for computing invariant manifolds for dynamical systems, see e.g., \cite{sacker1965new,muncaster1983invariant}, with \cite{muncaster1983invariant} abstracting ideas from the Kinetic Theory of Gases \cite{truesdell1980fundamentals} where the functions $G$ are called `Gross Determiners,' with the important distinction from \eqref{eq:v_ansatz} that they do not explicitly depend on time.} We will see that, by invoking a gradient ansatz for the function $G$, as described below, contact is established with the existence of more than one solution to the classical Hamilton-Jacobi equation for Hamiltonian systems, as discussed between \eqref{eq:del_S}-\eqref{eq:leg_trans_1} in Sec.~\ref{sec:HJ-L}.

-Suppose now we further restrict the ansatz for the functions $G_i$ by demanding that they be gradients of a scalar valued function $S:\Omega \times (0,T) \to \R$:
+Suppose now we further restrict the ansatz for the functions $G_i$ by demanding that they be components of the gradient of a scalar valued function $S:\Omega \times (0,T) \to \R$:

-where we assume a common mass $m$ for all particles for notational simplicity.
+where we assume a common mass $m$ for all particles for notational simplicity. \ach{The potential $S$ has physical dimensions of \emph{Action} $(energy.time)$}.
 Then \eqref{eq:G} becomes

+\ach{We note here that the link between \eqref{eq:G} with $f = 0$ and the quadratic Hamilton-Jacobi equation is well-known and much studied in the literature of Optimal Transport, e.g., \cite{villani2021topics}.
+Of course, our primary interest is in studying systems with general position and velocity dependent force systems.}

 Given functions

 and defining the functions

 now consider force functions of the form